 South Dock is in Rotherhithe, SE16.
-It is the easternmost dock in the former Surrey Commercial Dock network, right on the edge of Lewisham, with its own lock out on to the Thames.
+It is the easternmost dock in the former Surrey Commercial Dock network, right on the border of Southwark and Lewisham, with its own lock out on to the Thames.
 Converted into a marina with its own boatyard in the 1990s, and surrounded by a diverse range of attractive modern homes, it successfully combines the role of a working dock and a quiet residential area.
-It is much loved by local residents.

-This website has been put together to provide an account of the history of South Dock, reflecting its importance as a major piece of Rotherhithe’s heritage and a haven for both home owners and boat owners.
-It is much appreciated by both local residents and visitors.
+This website has been put together to provide an account of the history of South Dock, reflecting its importance as a major piece of the Port of London’s heritage and a haven for both home owners and boat owners.
 South Dock has been transformed from a busy cargo-handling centre to become a marvellously peaceful and enjoyable corner of Rotherhithe, with close links to the Thames and to the other remaining docks.
-An integral part of Rotherhithe, it also manages to maintain its own separate identity, mingling different lifestyles without effort, and has retained a strong community atmosphere for the last two decades.